cectri/rob_genetic_markers/README.md

 # rob_genetic_markers
-This repository contains data as well as scripts part of a study to analyze the genetic markers of microbial robustness
+This repository contains data as well as scripts used for identification of genetic markers of microbial robustness in yeast.